Organic Eprints frontpage

 Chable, Dr Véronique and Le Lagadec, François (2005) Participatory Plant Breeding for Organic Farming in France, the cauliflower experience at the PAIS.
-Paper presented at 15th IFOAM Organic World Congress: Shaping sustainable systems, Adelaide - Australie, 20-23 September 2005.
+Paper at: 15th IFOAM Organic World Congress: Shaping sustainable systems, Adelaide - Australie, 20-23 September 2005.
+[Unpublished]

 Summary